vishek-patel/Style-elevator/user_guide.md

 ## Example Usage

-Suppose you have a directory named `website` containing HTML files with inline styles.
+Suppose you have a directory named `home/vishek/web` containing HTML files with inline styles.
 To process these files and generate a global CSS file:

 1. Run the script `css_inline_style_remover.py`.
 2. Select the file type (HTML).